Top of the page

 Hi.
 I'm Georgie.

-My dad said, "Charlie, you ask very good questions.
+My dad said, "Georgie, you ask very good questions.
 I just don't know all the answers!
-I think your Aunt Chris can help."
+I think your Aunt Chris can help.
+Let's call her."

 My aunt is a scientist.
 She knows a lot about germs.

-I learned that most people who get sick from the virus feel like they have a cold or the flu.
+I learned that when people get sick from germs, they usually feel like they have a cold or the stomach flu.
 Those people can stay home and rest to get better.
-Usually, kids don't get too sick!

-But this virus can make SOME people very sick.
+But there are some people that germs can make extra sick.
 Like my grandma, because she's older.
 And my friend Arthur, because he has asthma.
-They could get so sick that they have to go to the hospital!
 That made me feel worried.